joaoferreti/joaoferreti/README.md

 ### SAP IBP Consultant — Exed Consulting
 `01/2026 – present`
-- SAP IBP project in the SETOR industry, focused on Demand Planning and S&OP
+- SAP IBP project focused on Demand Planning and S&OP
 - Reconfigured forecast accuracy calculation (WMAPE/BIAS), moving aggregation from plant to segment × market to align the KPI with the client's management view
 - Consistency and quality diagnosis of Planning Area master data